How to Color Balance a Video for Accurate Skin Tone Using Premiere Pro

 Take the crop effect off, to see the effect to the whole image made with the changes using the white balance sliders.

-You can tweak the white balance if you think you have erred a bit too much one way or the other.
-In this image we may need to things a bit to create a more natural look.
+You can tweak the white balance if you think you have erred a bit too much one or the other.
+In this image we may need to warm things up a bit to create a more look.

 Checking The Skin Tones